 Of note, the CDC has confirmed that the strain of monkeypox currently spreading — the West African strain — is the milder of the two strains that exist.
 The Congo Basin (Central African) strain causes more severe illness.

 "The rash can be clinically confused with a sexually transmitted infection (STI), like syphilis or herpes, or also with chickenpox," Dr. Drews says.

-Dr. Drews adds that anyone who develops an unexplained rash should be evaluated as soon as possible and avoid intimate or face-to-face contact with other people.
+Anyone who develops an unexplained rash should be evaluated as soon as possible and avoid intimate or face-to-face contact with other people, she adds.

 How do you get monkeypox virus?